 During the year, there were no significant related party transactions with companies or customers of the Fund where a Director or any connected person is also a Director or key Management members of the Fund.
-The Fund did not make provision in respect of loans to Directors or any key Management member during the period under review.
+The Fund did not make any loans to Directors or any key Management member during the period under review.